 Texas has a robust electrical infrastructure, with transmission and distribution electric utilities (TDUs) responsible for delivering electricity to homes and businesses.

-Retail electricity providers (REPs) and utility companies play different roles in the supply chain.
+Retail electricity providers (REPs) and utility companies play different roles in the supply chain for your power to choose.

 REPs purchase electricity from generators within the state and supply it to consumers at competitive prices while billing them for monthly usage.